kelenhiik/kelenhiik.github.io/index.md

 mkdir prediction_results```

 I wanted to make something basic, but this will probably need a few modifications.
-When running the script you have to enter bash folder.sh (this is the name of the script) Name (this is the name you want for the main directory to have that is going t hold all the other folders.)
+When running the script you have to enter bash folder.sh and then it asks me for the name I want to use for my project's main directory.